mgcooper/icemodel/icemodel/+icemodel/+verification/+report/README.md

 # Snow and firn visual-QA report

+## Report-layer ownership

+The test suite and verification suite share presentation code, not execution semantics. `test/` owns unit discovery, numerical/performance runners, managed baselines, and comparison artifacts. `icemodel.verification` owns scientific candidate/reference comparisons and artifact QA.
+This namespace owns the Quarto-facing presentation for both: the snow/firn scientific report below and `buildTestSuiteReport`, which turns saved regression/performance results into plots, compact CSV, generated QMD, and self-contained HTML without rerunning a model or changing a baseline.

+`run_regression_suite` and `run_perf_suite` render their reports beneath the same `test/artifacts/<run>/` directory as their MAT files.
+Pass `build_report=false` only for a deliberately artifact-only run.

 `snow-artifact-qa.qmd` renders one local HTML index for the accepted PROMICE, ESM-SnowMIP, and Laugh/Colbeck preview figures plus canonical RetMIP, IMAU, SUMup, and research-site firn figures.
 The Python generator validates both